 Arrival at Mariscal Antonio José de Sucre Airport in Quito, the capital of Ecuador, a country with the greatest biodiversity in the world

 Welcome Cocktail!!!
 Enjoy a panoramic sightseeing visit of the historical city center and it’s Spanish colonial architecture.
-Overnight in the Boutique Plaza Sucre hotel Quito.
+Overnight in the gorgeous Patio Andaluz Hotel in the center of historic Quito.

 Day 2.
 Sunday, May 1.
 QUITO - OTAVALO